blank Skip to main content

 </activity>

-An administrator can enable and disable this mode (so that when it’s disabled, the device works as usual) on each particular device, identifying the device via its IMEI or IMSI.
+An administrator can enable and disable this mode (so that when itโ€™s disabled, the device works as usual) on each particular device, identifying the device via its IMEI or IMSI.
 The device will automatically lock in case an unauthorized action is attempted or under unauthorized conditions.
-Here are some of the possible scenarios for such conditions:
+Here are some conditions for enabling such scenarios:

 • Inserting an invalid SIM card